Sorry, you need to enable JavaScript to visit this website.

 Since 2014, Malta's approach to vocational education and training has been clearly structured: Jobsplus has been overseeing traineeships, maintaining its essential role in employment and training programmes.
 Concurrently, the Malta College of Arts, Science, and Technology (MCAST) has assumed responsibility for apprenticeships.
 This strategic division of responsibilities is intended to maximise the efficiency and specificity of vocational training, ensuring that each educational pathway is precisely aligned with the dynamic requirements of Malta's workforce and industry sectors.

 Traineeships are offered in accordance with the Employment and Training Services Act, Cap 594.
-The Act outlines that a participant (trainee) must attend both off-the-job training (formal training provided by Jobsplus or another institution approved by Jobsplus) and on-the-job training (placement with an employer).
+The Act outlines that a participant (trainee) must attend both off-the-job training (formal training provided by Jobsplus (or another institution approved by Jobsplus) and on-the-job training (placement with an employer).

-When a person enrolls in the Traineeship Scheme, Jobsplus issues an agreement that is signed by the employer, the trainee, and a representative of the Corporation.
+When a person enrols in the Traineeship Scheme, Jobsplus issues an agreement that is signed by the employer, the trainee, and a representative of the Corporation.
 This agreement outlines the obligations of all parties (including the duration of the traineeship and the facilities and amenities that the employer must provide to safeguard the trainee's health and safety).

 Apprenticeships are managed and coordinated by the Apprenticeships Department at Malta College of Arts, Science and Technology (MCAST).
 The work-based Learning and Apprenticeship Act of 2018 superseded the Employment and Training Services Act Cap 343 as the legislative framework to regulate apprenticeships in Malta.
 The WBL and Apprenticeship Act outlines the rights and responsibilities of all three stakeholders – education provider, student, and employer – in any apprenticeship contract.